Some effectivity questions for plane Cremona transformations

-\begin{lemma} $\s$ acts on $L(H)$ via the product $S=\prod_{v\in H_\s}s_v$ of the reflections in the vectors $v$ in $H_\s$ and $\a$ acts on $L(H)$ via the product $S=\prod_{w\in H_\a}s_w$ of the reflections in the vectors $w$ in $H_\a$. \begin{proof} Immediate observation.
+\begin{lemma} $\s$ acts on $\Lambda(H)$ via the product $S=\prod_{v\in H_\s}s_v$ and $\a$ acts on $\Lambda(H)$ via the product $A=\prod_{w\in H_\a}s_w$. \begin{proof} Immediate observation.
 Notice that because all the reflections in each product commute with each other, the order in which they are taken is immaterial.
-The fact that each product contains infinitely many factors is also immaterial, since there are only finitely many terms in either product that act non-trivially on any given element of $L(H)$. \end{proof} \end{lemma}
+The fact that each product contains infinitely many factors is also immaterial, since there are only finitely many terms in either product that act non-trivially on any given element of $\Lambda(H)$. \end{proof} \end{lemma}

+The next lemma is well known but for lack of a convenient reference we give a proof.